weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 In `relativeScoreFusion` the vector search and keyword search scores are scaled between `0` and `1`.
 The highest raw score becomes `1` in the scaled scores.
 The lowest value is assigned `0`.
 The remaining values are ranked between `0` and `1`.
 The total score is a scaled sum of the normalized vector similarity and normalized BM25 scores.

-For more information on fusion methods, see [this blog post](/blog/hybrid-search-fusion-algorithms)
+For a discussion of fusion methods, see [this blog post](/blog/hybrid-search-fusion-algorithms)

 The default fusion method is `rankedFusion`.
 The following examples specify `relativeScoreFusion`.